fd-semantics/causal-schema-public/README.md

 * Sample processed schema from RESIN-11
 * Code for clustering experiments using graph and text similarity methods
 * Code for schema matching experiments
-* Code for causal graph inference with trained model
+* (Coming soon!)
+Code for causal graph inference with trained model

 ## Environment